vraikonen/tiktok-crawler/README.md

 > **_NOTE:_** We can fetch/filter the data based on many query parameters, such as ["create_date", "username", "region_code", "video_id", "hashtag_name", "keyword", "music_id", "effect_id", "video_length"] for videos, but for users we can do it only based on "user_id".

 **Rate limits**
-- Max 100,000 posts and max 100,000 comments per day = 1000 requests with max 100 posts retrieved per request // important: on average 60-70 valid posts out of 100 are retrieved with every request because some posts, although fit our filter, are private or shared by a user that is not 18 (again depends on a user demographics, maybe some topics/queries provide more posts per request)
+- Max 100,000 posts and max 100,000 comments per day = 1000 requests with max 100 posts/comments retrieved per request.

+**_NOTE:_** On average 60-70 valid posts out of 100 are retrieved with every request because some posts, although fit our filter, are private or shared by a user that is not 18 (again depends on a user demographics, maybe some topics/queries provide more posts per request)
+**_NOTE2:_** For posts that have 1 comment, we are going to loose 1 request.
+For posts with 101 or 201 comments, we will lose 2 and 3 requests respectively.
+Ideally, we could retrieve up to 100,000 comments daily, but this is only achievable if we fetch comments from posts with comment counts that are exact multiples of 100.

 - 2 million followers/following per day .

 - there is no information on rate limits for liked, pinned, reposted and user endpoints.

-- in half an hour we are gonna hit rate limits with fetching posts i.e. in 30 minutes we will try to access 100,000 posts, and retrieve 60-70,000 (more less)
+- in half an hour we are gonna hit rate limits with fetching posts (IF THERE ARE NO SERVER ERRORS) i.e. in 30 minutes we will try to access 100,000 posts, and retrieve 60-70,000 (more less)

 >**_NOTE:_**  We can ask them to increase our rate limits and they will probably do it if we have a valid reason.
 As stated, we can never get 100 posts per request, as some posts are private.